 The fear of a mining cart plowing me down from behind was present in my mind every second and every step of the way.

-I'd only been in the mine 40 minutes, but seeing the cylinder of sunlight stream through the exit was exhilarating.
+I'd only been in the mine for 40 minutes, but seeing the cylinder of sunlight stream through the exit was exhilarating.

 While the rest of my group was giving out gifts to the miners, listening to their stories, tasting 96% alcohol, and feeling the vibrations of dynamite being detonated, I was left to entertain myself on the outside.

 I noticed that regardless of how filthy they were exiting the mine, the miners cleaned themselves up with great care before descending into town.

 I asked to use a bathroom and then regretted having done so after seeing more than one pile of human feces on the floor next to the squat toilets.

 Two hours passed, and I was starting to worry.
 Where was the group?
 Were they okay?
-Do Julio's tours usually spend so much time inside the mine?
+Do Julio's tours usually spend so much time inside the Potosí silver mine?